Outings

 COMING EVENTS

-For more details on the river, and a map of access points, can be found in the excellent book “Guide To Maryland Trout Fishing.
-The Catch - And – Release Streams” written by Charlie Gelso and Larry Coburn, fellow PPTU Chapter members.
+As with all our outings, we welcome new members and those new to fly fishing to come and join us.
+We also encourage everyone to bring their friends and family members.
+There will be seasoned fly anglers on hand to happily offer assistance to any new members.
+More details on the river, and a map of access points can be found in the excellent book “Guide To Maryland Trout Fishing.
+The Catch - And – Release Streams” written by Charlie Gelso and Larry Coburn, who are fellow PPTU Chapter members.

-If you have any questions, please contact Ron Kerrick.
+Hope to see you there.
+If you have any questions, please contact Ron K.

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.